 Voting for directors is on an individual basis.
-The Company will publicly disclose the voting results, providing the number of votes for and withheld from each individual director.
+The Company will publicly disclose the voting results, providing the number of votes for, against and withheld for each individual director.

-In the absence of contrary directions, the Management Designees, if named as proxy, intend to vote for the election of the persons named in the following table to the board of directors (the "Board" or the "Board of Directors").
+In the absence of contrary directions, the Management Designees, if named as proxy, intend to vote for the election of the persons named in the following tables to the board of directors (the "Board" or the "Board of Directors").
 Each director elected will hold office until the next annual general meeting of shareholders or until his or her successor is duly elected, unless his or her office is earlier vacated.